up42/up42-webhooks/README.md

     setup that relies on pipedream for request validation and forward the webhook to OpenResty.
 Using
     [ngrok](https://ngrok.com) to create a tunnel.
-In our OpenResty instance we keep a record of the received webhooks.
+In our OpenResty instance we use embebbed Lua to keep a record of the received webhooks.

 ## Pipedream snippets